EricMFink/Akademicky/_casebook/chap2.md

 The Michigan Department of Health and Human Services (MDHHS) is responsible for the care of more than 13,000 children within the state foster-care system due to abandonment or neglect.
 It has opted to contract out the majority of its fostering and adoption services to private child-placing agencies (CPAs).
 The State presently licenses and holds contracts with more than 50 private CPAs.

 Before becoming eligible as a foster or adoptive parent in Michigan, a person must first obtain a license from the State.
 Private CPAs play a significant role in the licensing process by performing a home evaluation of the prospective parent(s).
-The home evaluation is "an exhaustive review of the family's eligibility" to act as foster or adoptive parents and requires the agency to assess "the relationships between all of the adults living in the home[.]"
+The home evaluation is "an exhaustive review of the family's eligibility" to act as foster or adoptive parents and requires the agency to assess "the relationships between all of the adults living in the home."
 It includes both objective and subjective components and requires the CPA to make a final recommendation on whether or not the State should grant a license.

 Some of the State's contracted CPAs are faith-based organizations, including plaintiff St. Vincent Catholic Charities.
 Affiliated with the Catholic Diocese of Lansing, Michigan, St. Vincent is a Michigan non-profit corporation organized for charitable and religious purposes.
 It has provided fostering and adoption services for more than 70 years.
 St. Vincent shares the religious beliefs and teachings of the Roman Catholic Church regarding same-sex marriage.
 Therefore, it asserts that it "cannot provide a written recommendation to the State evaluating and endorsing a family situation that would conflict with its religious beliefs."
 It thus refers out home evaluations for same-sex or unmarried couples to other CPAs that do not share its religious beliefs.